hlorus/CAD_Sketcher/docs/content/code_docs.md

 ## Interaction
-There's a set of operators defined in operators.py which are used to create the interaction between the user and the addon.
-Note that the addon also has to define operators for basic interactions like selection or calling the context menu due to the fact that entities are implemented from scratch.
+There's a set of operators defined in operators.py which are used to create the interaction between the user and the extension.
+Note that the extension also has to define operators for basic interactions like selection or calling the context menu due to the fact that entities are implemented from scratch.

 Most of the viewport operators inherit from the StatefulOperator class which is a framework to allow defining complex tools in a declarative fashion.
-Besides the base class itself which implements logic for native blender types there's also the GenericEntityOp which adds support for addon specific types.
+Besides the base class itself which implements logic for native blender types there's also the GenericEntityOp which adds support for extension specific types.
 Have a look at the [interaction chapter](interaction_system.md) in the docs.

-The addon also makes heavy use of workspacetools.
+The extension also makes heavy use of workspacetools.
 Note that they depend on some functionality defined in the StatefulOperator class to display the correct description and get the tools shortcuts.